hiteshstats/Global-carbon-emission-Prediction/README.md

 # Global-carbon-emission-Prediction
-this is the prediction of carbon emission in billion metric tons using Time series.
+The following project is the prediction of carbon emission in billion metric tons using Time series.
 The estimated Carbon emission in 2050 is 15.42 billion metric ton. (approx)